 Getting Trust Assets Where They Belong

 When a new trustee steps in, whether after a resignation, removal, or death, one of their first obligations is straightforward but critical: collect the trust property from whoever held it before.
+This is a core fiduciary duty that applies from the moment the successor trustee accepts the role.

 A trustee shall take reasonable steps to compel a former trustee or other person to deliver trust property to the trustee and to redress a breach of trust known to the trustee to have been committed by a former trustee.

 A.R.S. § 14-10812This statute covers two related duties.
 First, the new trustee must pursue the transfer of trust assets.
-If a former trustee is holding onto accounts, property, or records that belong to the trust, the successor trustee has a legal obligation to demand their return.
+If a former trustee is holding onto accounts, real estate, personal property, or records that belong to the trust, the successor trustee has a legal obligation to demand their return.
 This is not discretionary.

 Addressing a Former Trustee's Misconduct

 Second, if the new trustee becomes aware that the previous trustee committed a breach of trust, they must take reasonable steps to address it.
 That could mean recovering misappropriated funds, filing a legal claim, or seeking court intervention.
+A trustee who fails to act may be held personally liable for losses that could have been recovered.